Team Israel to open exhibition schedule in Brooklyn

 Makor Disability Services, which operates quality residential, community, and vocational programs for babies through seniors with developmental disabilities in New York, will be a co-host of the game and share in the proceeds.

 Ticket information will be released at a later date.
 For information about sponsorship opportunities or VIP packages, please contact Makor at (917) 796-7361.

-The game is one of nine that Team Israel will play in the United States as part of its training camp before the Olympics.
-Games against the New York Boulders in Pomona, New York, on Monday, July 12; against the Bristol Blues and Ocean State Waves in Hartford, Connecticut, on Wednesday-Thursday, July 14-15; and the Susquehanna Valley Stars in Lancaster, Pennsylvania, on Saturday, July 17, have already been announced.
+This game will be the first of nine that Team Israel will play in the United States as part of its training camp before the Olympics.
+Games against the New York Boulders in Pomona, New York, on Monday, July 12 and against the Bristol Blues and Ocean State Waves in Hartford, Connecticut, on Wednesday-Thursday, July 14-15, the Ripken League All-Stars in Harrisburg, Pennsylvania, on Friday, July 16, and the Susquehanna Valley Stars in Lancaster, Pennsylvania, on Saturday, July 17 have already been announced.
 More games will be revealed in the coming days.

 Team Israel will compete in baseball at the Olympic Games for the first time.
 It is the first team to represent Israel at the Olympic Games since 1976 when Israel's national soccer team played in Montreal.
 The six-team Olympic Baseball Tournament will run from July 28 through August 7.

 You can help Team Israel on its journey by supporting the 25th Player campaign with donations made via Jewish National Fund-USA.
 Go to IsraelBaseball.com for more information.
 Official Team Israel baseball apparel can be purchased at teamisraelbaseball.com.

 About Israel Baseball